fangjj/ComfyCafe/HELP.md

 # Help

+## Markdown

+Post descriptions, blog content, message bodies, and other such similarly lengthy and important text areas use [Markdown](http://commonmark.org/help/) for formatting.

 ## Posting

 Posting an image is easy!
 You can use the nice little (+) button in the bottom right, or just drag and drop an image to literally any part of any page.
 You can also paste images, but only in Chrome.